Business & Human Rights

 The International Human Rights Clinic has taken on central questions in the field of business and human rights.
 We have litigated corporate Alien Tort Statute (ATS) cases since 2004, including being centrally involved in major cases such as Unocal, Wiwa, Kiobel v.
 Royal Dutch Petroleum Co., and In re South African Apartheid Litigation.
 Clinical teams have also documented rights concerns connected to extractives, including mining in Canada, Guyana, and South Africa as well as gas development in Burma (the Shwe Project).
 In much of our work, we have sought to highlight how communities and rights holders often bear the burden of industry development or are underrepresented in international policy and decision-making efforts.

 The Clinic has also focused its attention on underdeveloped aspects of the UN Guiding Principles.
 In particular, we have worked in the area of multi-stakeholder initiatives (MSIs), which are voluntary efforts that bring together industry, civil society, and governments to fill governance gaps.
 The Clinic recognizes these MSIs as an important remedial mechanism, but whether they are effective in advancing human rights is an open question.
-We developed a tool to measure the effectiveness of MSIs from a human rights perspective, which led to the creation in 2013 of a new non-governmental organization, MSI Integrity.
+We developed a tool to measure the effectiveness of MSIs from a human rights perspective, which led to the creation in 2013 of a new non-governmental organization, the Institute for Multi-Stakeholder Initiative Integrity.